 - Disable your antivirus temporarily.

-- Perform a scan using a PC Repair Tool such as Outbyte PC Repair.
+- Perform a system scan using a reputable PC repair tool, for examle, Outbyte PC Repair.

 - Make sure you have enough storage for the installation.